 Other team building options

-Team building sessions and team building games are fun if you don’t have much time or resources.
-But if you really want people to bond, take them outside.
+Team building sessions and team building games are great solutions if your time and resources are limited.
+But if you really want people to bond, get them out of the office.

-It doesn’t necessarily mean outdoor; take them outside the world of their workplace they cohabit each day.
-Make it an experience.
+This doesn’t necessarily mean take them outdoors It means take them outside the usual surroundings they cohabit day in and day out.
+Make it an experience!

 Organize an activity

 This is the cheapest/easiest/most organic way to make people bond.
-All you have to do is find an activity, organize people, and let them have fun.
+All you have to do is find an activity, organize everyone, and let them have fun.

 Hire a consultant